openhoat/quizzy/README.md

 ##### quizzy.js

 Main module of the app.
-It exports an express app if required by another module else it runs the server.
+It exports a server component with a factory, init, start and stop methods if required by another module else it runs the server.

 #### test